-Allthough we have shown that in certain situations the estimator $\widehat f_{\bm k_n}$ in \cref{lem:upper:minimax} is minimax-optimal, the choice of $\bm k_n$ is still dependent on the regularity parameter $\bm s\in \pRz^d$ of the unknown density $f$, which is again, unknown.
+Allthough we have shown that in certain situations the estimator $\widehat f_{\bm k_n}$ in Lemma \ref{lem:upper:minimax} is minimax-optimal, the choice of $\bm k_n$ is still dependent on the regularity parameter $\bm s\in \pRz^d$ of the unknown density $f$, which is again, unknown.
 Therefore, we will propose a fully data-driven choice of $\bm k\in \pRz^d$ based on the sample $Y_1, \dots, Y_n$.
-To do so, we will use a version of the Lepski method.
 For the special case of $d=1$ the authors of \cite{Brenner-MiguelComteJohannes2020} proposed a data-driven choice for the parameter $k\in \pRz$ based on a penalized contrast approach.
-For the multivariate case, a penalized contrast approach can only be used if one considers an isotropic choice of the cut-off parameter, that is, instead of considering the estimator defined in \cref{eq:est:def} one would use for $k\in \pRz$ and $B_k:=\{\bm x\in \Rz^d: |\bm x| \leq k\}$ the estimator
+For the multivariate case, a model selection approach has been mainly used if one considers an isotropic choice of the cut-off parameter, that is, instead of considering the estimator defined in \eqref{eq:est:def} one would use for $k\in \pRz$ and $B_k:=\{\bm x\in \Rz^d: |\bm x| \leq k\}$ the estimator

-For the family $(\widetilde f_{k})_{k\in \pRz}$ a data-driven choice of the parameter $k\in \pRz$ based on a penalized contrast approach is possible.
+For the family $(\widetilde f_{k})_{k\in \pRz}$ a data-driven choice of the parameter $k\in \pRz$ based on a model selection approach is possible.
 Although it might be tempting to use this estimator as the multivariate generalisation of the estimator presented in \cite{Brenner-MiguelComteJohannes2020}, an anisotropic estimator has the advantage that it is more flexibel.
 In fact, if the regularity in two directions of the density differs substantial, respectively the decay of the Mellin transform of the error density, an isotropic choice of the cut-off parameter is obviously inappropiate.
-For the anisotropic estimator defined in Equation \ref{eq:est:def} we propose a data-driven choice based on a Lepski method which can be used even for anistropic choices of the cut-off parameter $\bm k\in \pRz^d$.
-Let us reduce the set of possible parameters to that
+For the anisotropic estimator defined in \eqref{eq:est:def} we propose a data-driven choice based on a model selection which can be used even for anistropic choices of the cut-off parameter $\bm k\in \pRz^d$.
+To the knowledge of the authors the usage of a model selection approach instead of a Lepski approach, compare \cite{Dussap2021} and \cite{ComteLacour2013}, has not been considered so far.
+Let us reduce the set of possible parameters to